Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 Study change and revise methods while preserving sound principles.

 **Outcome**
-Your force stays effective without following passing ideas blindly.
+Your force stays effective without blindly following passing ideas.

 Chapter: The Nature of War - The Evolution of War